AryaAravindK/Poll/README.md

 # QUIZ POLL APP
-##An web application built using Django
+##A web application built using Django